ProsperAdrian/ratepredict/README.md

 - Launch posture: human in the loop.
 - Risk posture: capital preservation.
-- Primary objective: predict the next 2-hour move of the Quidax USDT/NGN close, because that is the OTC execution price.
+- Primary objective: predict the next 2-hour move of the USDT/NGN close, because that is the OTC execution price.
 - Cross-venue and macro series remain exogenous features, not target components.
 - Economic continuation gate: `+15 bps` monthly incremental net alpha versus passive spread-capture baseline.
 - Included feature families must justify themselves in ablations; any family that does not improve signal quality or economics should be removed.
-- Live `usdtngn` and `btcngn` quotes are fetched directly from the Quidax public ticker endpoints.
+- Live `usdtngn` and `btcngn` quotes are fetched directly from the public ticker endpoints.

 ## Verification